 If you’re submissive and new to erotic hypnosis, you may be wondering how to select a hypnotist.
 What should you look for?
 How do you know if you will be compatible?
 Ask them about their approach to erotic hypnosis.
 Every dominant is a unique individual.
-And everyone has their own unique reasons for exploring erotic hypnosis.
+And every dominant approaches erotic hypnosis in their own unique way.
 But it’s possible to group these reasons into 4 general approaches.

 - as a power exchange,